 You can also add roasted pumpkin seeds to birdfeeders.
 Roast the pumpkin seeds the same way you would for people, but don't add salt.
 Cool the roasted seeds before adding to bird feeders.

-You must prepare pumpkin seeds before offering them to your birds.
-Begin by hollowing out the pumpkin -- or leftover jack-o'-lantern -- and scooping out the seeds and stringy tissue connected to them.
+You should prepare pumpkin seeds before offering them to your birds.
+Begin by hollowing out the pumpkin — or leftover Jack-o'lantern — and scooping out the seeds and stringy tissue connected to them.
 Separate the seeds and place them on a flat surface, in a dry, undisturbed location until they dry.

+Wild birds like pumpkin seeds too.
 Large seed-eating birds, such as northern cardinals (Cardinalis cardinalis), blue jays (Cyanocitta cristata) and rose-breasted grosbeaks (Pheucticus ludovicianus) relish pumpkin seeds.
-Smaller species may have trouble handling the large seeds, but you can remove the husks yourself to cater to tiny fliers.
+Smaller species might have trouble handling the large seeds, but you can remove the husks yourself to cater to tiny fliers.
 Prepare or purchase pumpkin seeds for wild birds with the same level of care as you would your beloved pets.

 One way to reuse your entire carved pumpkin is to cut the top half off, then use the bottom half as a feeder.
 Fill it with wild bird seed, or unsalted, roasted pumpkin seeds.
 Note, however, that in addition to the birds, squirrels, chipmunks, and other rodents will dine on the delicious seeds and pumpkin if they are accessible, which may or may not be desirable.